Cat UTI Home Remedies – You CAN Help Your Cat!

 Actual bacterial urinary tract infection is relatively uncommon.

-Bacterial infection makes up only about 1-8% of feline lower urinary tract disease diagnoses.
+Bacterial infections account for only 1-8% of feline lower urinary tract disease diagnoses.
 This infection is diagnosed through urinalysis and can be treated through antibiotics or natural antibiotic alternatives.

 Urinary crystals or stones are another cause of difficult, painful urination.